~Smart, Spunky, Playful~

 Angel- belonging to Cesar Millan

-Dog Breeds Expert always recommends that anyone interested in a particular breed should do their due diligence, meaning check out as many sources of information about the breed prior to searching for the perfect puppy or adult dog.
+Dog Breeds Expert always recommends that anyone interested in a particular breed should check out as many sources of information about the breed prior to searching for the perfect puppy or adult dog.
 The following resources are recommended and a way to start your search for the perfect breed for you.

 U.S.A.
 Parent Club